fbab/cdli-gh.github.io/pages/annotations.md

 - In a comment line above the textual information, the text id must be mentionned, eg:

 	# newdoc id = P653433

-- The ID field contains all information about the surface, column, line and token, eg : o.col1.1.1.;  o.1.1 if there is no column.
-Only the column number is optional.

  - Blank lines are used to separate clearly different sections of the texts but usually one text will be considered as one long sentence.

 ### CoNLL-U Fields
 #### Original CoNLL-U Fields